jnozzi/cocoadev.com/markdown/HeaderFilesReferencingEachOther.md

 But please note that if you ever find yourself doing this you're probably doing something wrong.

 ----
 I must disagree strongly with the "doing something wrong" comment.
 Two-way references in class hierarchies are quite common, especially when you consider that you need forward declarations even for parameter and return values.
-Consider General/NSView and General/NSWindow, for example, which both refer to each other and which both have methods taking or returning the other.
+Consider NSView and NSWindow, for example, which both refer to each other and which both have methods taking or returning the other.

 A minor nit in the example code, I would strongly recommend using @class in both, and only #import when you really need to, like when there's a struct or enum definition you use in the header, or when it's your superclass.